First responder Courses for matatu drivers and traffic police

 A growing epidemic of road traffic crashes is devastating the next generation of children around the world.
 Every 30 seconds a person is killed in a road crash.
 More than 3300 per day and over 1.2 million people per year die in road crashes worldwide.
 As many as 50 million are injured.
 Vulnerable road users particularly at risk, are children.
 500 children die every day in road crashes.
 In many Asian, African, and Middle Eastern countries between 40 and 50 per cent of people killed as a result of a road crash are pedestrians.

 In Kenya adults and children are killed every day as a result of road crashes, and tens of thousands are injured, often suffering lifelong disability.

-According to the 'Road Safety Status Report 2015' launched by the National Transport and Safety Authority (NTSA), on 14th January, 2016, a total of 3,057 people lost their lives in road crashes.
+According to the National Transport and Safety Authority (NTSA) statistics, a total of 2,965 people lost their lives in road crashes in 2016.

 Children are vulnerable road users.
 Anywhere where there is a potential for moving vehicles is a potentially dangerous traffic situation for children.
 This is because children: